-Tables 3-6 show that the general reliability coefficient is high, reaching (0.972).
+Tables III–VI show that the general reliability coefficient is high, reaching 0.972.

-Study Application Procedures

-After confirming the validity, reliability, and applicability of the survey, the researcher started the practical application and distributed (336) surveys electronically.

-Statistical Processing Methods

-To achieve the objectives of the study, and to analyze the collected data, several appropriate statistical methods were employed using the Statistical Package for Social Sciences (SPSS).
-The following statistical measures were then calculated:

-Weighted Mean, Mean, Standard Deviation, one Way ANOVA, and the Scheffe test.
+After confirming the validity, reliability, and applicability of the survey, 336 surveys were distributed electronically.
+To achieve the study objectives and analyze the collected data, several statistical methods were employed using the Statistical Package for Social Sciences.
+The following statistical measures were then calculated: weighted mean, mean, standard deviation, one-way ANOVA, and the Scheffe test.

-Analysis and Interpretation of the Results of the Study

-Answer to the main question: What are the obstacles to the autonomy of Saudi universities from the point of view of the faculty?
+Results

-To determine the constraints of autonomy for Saudi universities, the average of this axis was calculated.
-Table 7 shows the general results of this axis.
+To answer the main research question about the obstacles to Saudi university autonomy, the average of each axis was calculated.

-Table 7
+Table VII

-Responses of Sample Members to the Constraints of Autonomy of Saudi Universities